billba/middleware/README.md

 Some notes:

-* In C# and Java (and maybe Python) you would instead create `Context` as a class, where the constructor is the "getContext" function.
+* In C# and Java (and maybe Python) you would instead create `Context` as a class, where the "getContext" function becomes the class constructor.
+Of course you could do that in TypeScript/JavaScript as well, but it's so much easier the way I show it here!
 * `yoify` is still working directly with the `simple` helper.
 You absolutely *could* author both your middleware and bot logic to share a single `Context` type and `getContext()` function.
 But it will be more common for middleware to be authored separately, and I want to emphasize that every piece of logic can do things its own way.
 We don't all have to agree on what a context looks like.
 * You can, as shown in this sample, just take a `Turn` and add functionality to it.
 But you actually have complete control.
 It's your object.
 You can call things whatever you want.
 Perhaps you have a less technical team -- your `Context` can just have a simple `reply()` function with no access to `responses` or `flushResponses()`.